StudentBroken/StudentBroken/readme.md

 </p>

 ---
+### Who am I?
+A professional master's degree in computer science or an unemployed kid? or something in between?
+Im 17 hating school trying to learn quickly using AI.

 ### 🔧 The Workbench
 I specialize in bridging the gap between digital code and physical machines.
 From reverse-engineering proprietary hardware to designing custom PCB and 3D prints, I build things that move, fly, or automate the world around me.